Conflict of Beliefs

 Today’s episode is about making big life changes – big enough that it affects your relationship with your family.
 Meet Felix, a listener who we met on Instagram.
 He recently found the truth in the Church Of Christ but is having challenges in his relationships with his family.
 Felix will be talking to Robert who joined the Church Of Christ over 20 years ago, who also experienced his own set of challenges with his family but have now found peace with them.

 Felix: I’m doing good, Robert.
 How about you?

 Robert: Oh, well, it’s good.
-It’s always good to be able to meet and talk to, you know, other members, even though you’re across the country?
-You know, we’re all so tightly knit.
+It’s always good to be able to meet and talk to, you know, other members, even though you cross the country?
+You know, we’re also tightly knit.

 Felix: Yeah, so basically, my questions were, you know, now that I’m a member of the Church, you know, even though when I was going through Bible studies, I was always, I was still facing persecution.
 Basically, it was last year where most of the time of 2021, it was very, very heartbreaking because of being persecuted by my own, even by my own loved ones.
 So my question is to you, you know, being persecuted at home, how did you still continue to communicate with your family?

 Robert: Well, it’s—how long have you been in the Church, Felix?

 Felix: I’ve been in the Church for seven months?